RH3D/E3NG_docs/into.md

 [Printables]{: .btn .v-align-bottom } - To download the STL files.
 Files there will always be up to date.

-[CONFIGURATOR] - To get the Bill of Material, the actual list of printed parts and some other details.
+[CONFIGURATOR]{: .btn .v-align-text-bottom } - To get the Bill of Material, the actual list of printed parts and some other details.

 [Join the Discord] - To search for help, be part of the community and see what others have built.